-In the same week that NS&I announced huge interest rate cuts, Natwest has introduced a market-leading account offering a huge 3%.
+In the same week that NS&I announced huge interest rate cuts, Natwest and RBS have introduced a market-leading account offering a huge 3%.

 But you can’t move all your savings over.
 The Digital Regular Saver is designed for those starting off their savings journey, and as such there’s quite a small monthly limit you can put away.
 Just £50.

 So though the rate is high, you’re actually only looking at just under a tenner in interest in a year.
 But, that’s £10 more than you’d get in an account with no interest.

 There’s more you need to know, so here’s my quick review.

 How much can you save in the Natwest Digital Regular Saver?

 You can save between £1 and £50 a month into the account.
 There’s no limit beyond that as unlike other regular savers accounts it won’t close after 12 months.
 However you’ll only be able to earn interest on the first £1,000.